hmustain/Work-Day-Scheduler/README.md

 If the time is in the present, the block will be red If the time is in the future, the block will be green.
 To use, simply input your duties for that hour and select the green check.
-To remove input, slick the red x.
+To remove input, lick the red x.

 ![alt text](./assets/images/work-day-scheduler.png)